Mennatullahelzalabani/code-Documentation/README.md

       a.
 Constant for creating Event title

       b.
-Constant for creating Brief Summary in Event
+Constant for creating Brief Summary for Event

       c.
 Constant for setting start date and end date for the Event